aws/aws-encryption-sdk-python/examples/README.md

 ## Legacy

-This section includes older examples, including examples of using master keys and master key providers in Java and Python.
+This section includes older examples, including examples of using master keys and master key providers.
 You can use them as a reference, but we recommend looking at the newer examples, which explain the preferred ways of using this library.
 You can find these examples in [`examples/src/legacy`](./src/legacy).